With the growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.

 In the United States, Uber has a presence in 244 cities, whereas Lyft has a presence in 246 cities, which is spread across 37 states.

 Although Lyft has a similar coverage within the United States, when it comes to foreign expansions, there is no comparison.

 Spread across 60 countries, Uber caters to as many as 305 cities worldwide, taking the total tally of cities to 549.

 Uber has its presence in all the 5 continents, catering to 88 cities in Europe, 13 in the Middle East, 14 in Africa, 74 in Central and South America, 18 in Australia and New Zealand, and 98 cities in Asia (37 in China alone).

 They have been able to spread its services to only 6 international countries catering to 9 cities from these six countries.

-The countries where Lyft has its services are Indonesia, Singapore, The Philippines, Malaysia, Thailand and Vietnam. [divider]
+The countries where Lyft has its services are Indonesia, Singapore, The Philippines, Malaysia, Thailand, and Vietnam.

 5. Uber or Lyft Community & Support

 Now that you have learned about the price differences (or similarities), work culture differences, and coverage areas, you may be thinking about the difference in the levels of support that are provided by Lyft vs. Uber to their passengers and drivers.